NebraskyTheWolf/frdb.fluffici.eu/README.md

 and the [Contribution](https://github.com/NebraskyTheWolf/www.fluffici.eu/blob/master/docs/CONTRIBUTING.md) rules.

 ## Description
-This project is made for Fluffici, this repository contains the code of the FurRaidDB Website
+This project is made for Sentralyx